MINNESOTA LANDSCAPE ARBORETUM EDUCATION DEPARTMENT

 Josie Milan - Adult Education Registrar (Tel: 952-443-1516)

 Exploring nature has been a favorite pastime of Josie's as far back as she can remember.
 While following her husband during his 20-year military career, she enjoyed discovering the local flora and fauna of the places they lived and traveled throughout the U.S. and Europe.
-At the Arboretum, Josie oversees adult education registrations and coordinates adult group tours.
+At the Arboretum since 2009, Josie oversees adult education registrations and coordinates adult group tours.

-Josie has taken many horticulture classes and holds an Associate of Arts degree in Elementary Education.
-She is currently working on a Bachelor of Science degree at the University of Minnesota in Nature-Based Therapy and Whole-Systems Healing.
+Josie's initial college studies were concentrated in horticulture and elementary education.
+She is currently working on a Bachelor of Science degree at the University of Minnesota with a focus in Nature-Based Therapeutics and Whole-Systems Healing.
 She takes pleasure in watching the wildlife in her own backyard as she studies.
 In her spare time, she likes to garden, spend time with friends and family, and travel.

 David Moen - State Extension Master Gardener Program Manager (Tel: 612.625-9864)